detkno90/detkno90/README.md

 -
 -   ...
 - 💞️ I’m looking to collaborate on any thing that could improve me / i would not make it a waste ...
-- 📫 How to reach me by email at detkno90@gmail.com...
+- 📫 How to reach me by email at detkno90@gmail.com
+- Please find me at linkedin : www.linkedin.com/in/noormuhammadabdulhamid433b7a33

 <!---
 detkno90/detkno90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.